commercetools/commercetools-sunrise-data/README.md

 ### 3. Set your commercetools project credentials

 1. In the root of the project create a file named `.env`
-2. Set the `.env` file with your cridentials:
+2. Set the `.env` file with your credentials:

     ```shell
       CTP_PROJECT_KEY = <your project key>